-Based on primary energy-based consumption data analysis, SREDA could identify these first priority areas for promoting demand-side EE&C. The ongoing Energy Efficiency & Conservation Promotion Financing Project, (EECPFP) as explained in Part IV of this publication, was introduced in response to the findings from primary energy basis consumption analysis.
+Based on primary energy-based consumption data analysis, SREDA is capable enough to identify these first priority areas for promoting demand-side EE&C. The ongoing Energy Efficiency & Conservation Promotion Financing Project, (EECPFP) as explained in Part IV of this publication, was introduced in response to the findings from primary energy basis consumption analysis.